 The pre-reinsurance-ceded minimum reserve shall be calculated pursuant to the requirements of VM-20, using methods and assumptions consistent with those used in calculating the minimum reserve, but excluding the effect of ceded reinsurance.

-If, when ceded reinsurance is excluded, a group of policies is not able to pass the exclusion tests pursuant to Section 6, then the required deterministic or stochastic reserves shall be calculated in determining the pre-reinsurance-ceded minimum reserve, even if not required for the minimum reserve.
+If, on a pre-reinsurance-ceded basis, a group of policies is not able to pass the exclusion tests pursuant to Section 6, then the required deterministic or stochastic reserves shall be calculated in determining the pre-reinsurance-ceded minimum reserve, even if not required for the minimum reserve.

-The company shall use assumptions that represent company experience in the absence of reinsurance—for example, assuming that the business was managed in a manner consistent with the manner that retained business is managed—when computing such reserves.
+The company shall use assumptions that represent company experience in the absence of reinsurance—for example, assuming that the business was managed in a manner consistent with the manner that retained business is managed—when computing such exclusion tests and reserves.

 The requirement in Section 7.D.3 regarding the 98% to 102% collar does apply when determining the amount of starting assets excluding the effect of ceded reinsurance.